thekoc11/EarlyFusionMusic/content/south/nottusvaras.md

 **Dhīraśankarābharaṇaṃ**, also commonly known as **śaṅkarābharaṇaṃ** is a ***Mēḷakarta rāga***(parent rāga, from which other rāgas may be gnerated) in the 72 *Mēḷakarta rāga* system of Carnatic Music.
+It is a counterpart of the **Bilawal Thaat** in Hindustani music.
 Mellifluous and smooth by nature, this rāga is ideal for a melodious but still a laid back majestic presentation.